weekenthralling/jupyter-kernel-controller/kernel_launch/README.md

 # Jupyter kernel

-Docker image used to spawn code execution environments for the TableGPT project.
-It is based on the `elyra/kernel-py` image, with additional data-analyze packages and Chinese support installed.
+It is based on the `elyra/kernel-py` image and replaces the original startup scripts with `bootstrap-kernel.sh` and `launch_ipykernel.py` from the directory to achieve the [following functionality](#script-modifications).

 ## Startup Scripts